trisbt/musicplug/README.md

-# BpmKey
+# MusicPlug

-BpmKey is a song search engine powered by the Spotify and Discogs monthly data dumps.
+MusicPlug is a song search engine powered by the Spotify and Discogs monthly data dumps.

 ## Features